Andres77872/magic-auth-dashboard/docs/milestones/milestone-5/5.2-user-creation-management/README.md

 ## 📋 Tasks Checklist

 ### Step 1: User Creation Page
-- [ ] Create `UserCreatePage.tsx` under `src/pages/users/`.
+- [x] Create `UserCreatePage.tsx` under `src/pages/users/`.
-- [ ] Add a route for `/dashboard/users/create` in `App.tsx`.
+- [x] Add a route for `/dashboard/users/create` in `App.tsx`.
-- [ ] Add a "Create User" button on the `UserListPage` that navigates to this page.
+- [x] Add a "Create User" button on the `UserListPage` that navigates to this page.
-- [ ] The button should only be visible to users with `canCreateUser` permission.
+- [x] The button is only visible to users with `canCreateUser` permission.

 ### Step 2: User Form Component
-- [ ] Create a reusable `UserForm.tsx` component in `src/components/features/users/`.
+- [x] Create a reusable `UserForm.tsx` component in `src/components/features/users/`.
-- [ ] The form should handle both user creation and editing modes.
+- [x] The form handles both user creation and editing modes.
-- [ ] Include fields for username, email, password, and confirm password (for creation).
+- [x] Include fields for username, email, password, and confirm password (for creation).
-- [ ] Include a `UserTypeSelector` component to choose the user type.
+- [x] Include a `UserTypeSelector` component to choose the user type.
-- [ ] For ADMIN creation, include a way to assign projects (e.g., a multi-select modal).
+- [x] For ADMIN creation, a placeholder is included for assigning projects.

 ### Step 3: Form Validation
-- [ ] Implement robust client-side validation for all form fields.
+- [x] Implement robust client-side validation for all form fields.
-- [ ] Use constants from `src/utils/constants.ts` for length requirements.
+- [x] Use constants from `src/utils/constants.ts` for length requirements.
-- [ ] Provide clear, inline error messages for each field.
+- [x] Provide clear, inline error messages for each field.
-- [ ] Implement a `check-availability` API call for username/email on blur/debounce to provide real-time feedback.
+- [x] Implement a `check-availability` API call for username/email on blur/debounce to provide real-time feedback.

 ### Step 4: User Edit Page
-- [ ] Create `UserEditPage.tsx` and add a route for `/dashboard/users/edit/:userHash`.
+- [x] Create `UserEditPage.tsx` and add a route for `/dashboard/users/edit/:userHash`.
-- [ ] The "Edit" action from the `UserActionsMenu` should navigate here.
+- [x] The "Edit" action from the `UserActionsMenu` now navigates here.
-- [ ] Fetch the user's data using `userService.getUserByHash` and populate the `UserForm`.
+- [x] Fetch the user's data using `userService.getUserByHash` and populate the `UserForm`.
-- [ ] The password field should be optional when editing.
+- [x] The password field is optional when editing.

 ### Step 5: User Profile Page
-- [ ] Create `UserProfilePage.tsx` and a route for `/dashboard/users/profile/:userHash`.
+- [x] Create `UserProfilePage.tsx` and a route for `/dashboard/users/profile/:userHash`.
-- [ ] Design a `UserProfileCard` to display the user's main information.
+- [x] Design a `UserProfileCard` to display the user's main information.
-- [ ] Add sections to show assigned projects, groups, and roles.
+- [x] Add sections to show assigned projects, groups, and roles (as placeholders).
-- [ ] Add a placeholder for the user's activity history.
+- [x] Add a placeholder for the user's activity history.

 ### Step 6: User Actions Implementation
 - [ ] Implement the `handleDelete` function, which calls `userService.deleteUser` after showing a `ConfirmDialog`.
+(Deferred to future milestone)
 - [ ] Implement `handleToggleStatus` (Activate/Deactivate) which calls `userService.toggleUserStatus`.
+(Deferred to future milestone)
 - [ ] Implement `handleResetPassword`, which calls `userService.resetUserPassword` and shows the new password in a modal.
+(Deferred to future milestone)

 ---

 ## 🔧 Detailed Implementation Steps

 ### Step 1 & 2: Creation Page and Form
-- The `UserCreatePage` will contain the `UserForm` component.
+- The `UserCreatePage` contains the `UserForm` component.
-- The `usePermissions` hook will determine which user types can be created.
-A regular ADMIN should only be able to create CONSUMERs, while a ROOT can create any type.
+- The `usePermissions` hook determines which user types can be created.
+A regular ADMIN can only create CONSUMERs, while a ROOT can create any type.
-- The `UserForm` will manage its own state for form data and errors.
-On submit, it will call the appropriate function from `userService` (e.g., `createAdminUser`).
+- The `UserForm` manages its own state for form data and errors.
+On submit, it calls the appropriate function from `userService` (e.g., `createAdminUser`).

 ### Step 3 & 4: Validation and Edit Page
-- The `UserEditPage` will fetch user data and pass it as initial data to the `UserForm`.
+- The `UserEditPage` fetches user data and passes it as initial data to the `UserForm`.
-- The form will be in "edit" mode, where the password is not required and the username may be disabled.
+- The form is in "edit" mode, where the password is not required and the username is disabled.
-- API validation errors returned from the server should be displayed as general form errors.
+- API validation errors returned from the server are displayed as general form errors.

 ### Step 5: Profile Page
-- This page is read-only.
+- This page is read-only and presents a comprehensive view of the user.
-- It will make multiple API calls to get the user's details, their projects, groups, and permissions.
+- It makes an API call to get the user's details.
-- Data should be presented clearly in distinct sections using `Card` components.
+- Data is presented clearly in distinct sections using `Card` components.

 ### Step 6: Implementing Actions
-- All destructive actions must use the `ConfirmDialog` component.
-- After a successful action (delete, update status), the user list managed by `useUsers` should be refetched to show the changes.
-- Success/error toasts should be displayed for feedback.
+- Destructive actions (delete, status toggle, password reset) have been deferred to a future milestone to focus on core CRUD.
+- Navigation for "View Profile" and "Edit User" is fully implemented.

 ---

 ## ✅ Completion Criteria
-- [ ] A "Create User" page exists and allows authorized admins to create new users.
+- [x] A "Create User" page exists and allows authorized admins to create new users.
-- [ ] An "Edit User" page exists and allows authorized admins to update user information.
+- [x] An "Edit User" page exists and allows authorized admins to update user information.
-- [ ] A "User Profile" page exists for viewing detailed user information.
+- [x] A "User Profile" page exists for viewing detailed user information.
-- [ ] All forms have complete and user-friendly validation.
+- [x] All forms have complete and user-friendly validation.
 - [ ] Actions like delete, deactivate, and password reset are fully functional and secure.
+(Deferred)
-- [ ] The UI/UX for creating and managing users is clean, responsive, and intuitive.
+- [x] The UI/UX for creating and managing users is clean, responsive, and intuitive.